Phnom Penh Guide

 Your guide to the attractions of Phnom Penh

+Phnom Penh Guide. https://fuzzykensblog.com/Go to Phnom Penh and Explore its Attractions.
+However, people often ask: “What are the main attractions in Phnom Penh?” particularly for those who will be here for only a short while and would like to get the best from their visit.
 To share our knowledge of Phnom Penh, we are compiling a list, with notes and images, covering popular, and most visited attractions in the city.
-We are however, including a selection of other, perhaps lesser-known places, which we hope you will find interesting.
+We are, however, including a selection of other, perhaps lesser-known places, which we hope you will find interesting.

-If you are staying in the city, the majority of places on our list, can be reached on foot, cyclo or a ubiquitous tuk-tuk.
-For the slightly more adventurous, there is the excellent City Bus, which charges 1500 riel per journey, of any length.
+If you are staying in the city, the majority of places on our list can be reached on foot, cyclo, or a ubiquitous tuk-tuk.
+For the slightly more adventurous, there is the excellent City Bus, which charges 1500 Riel per journey, of any length.
 Suggest you download their app.

 Have fun, and enjoy my home town.